trimstray/nginx-admins-handbook/README.md

 The build is configured using the `configure` command.
 The configure shell script attempts to guess correct values for various system-dependent variables used during compilation.
 It uses those values to create a `Makefile`.
 Of course you can adjust certain environment variables to make configure able to find the packages like a `zlib` or `openssl`, and of many other options (paths, modules).

-Before the beginning installation process please read these important articles which describes exactly the entire installation process and the parameters using the `configure` command.
+Before the beginning installation process please read these important articles which describes exactly the entire installation process and the parameters using the `configure` command:

 - [Installation and Compile-Time Options](https://www.nginx.com/resources/wiki/start/topics/tutorials/installoptions/)
 - [Installing NGINX Open Source](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/#configure)